sundaxi/linuxTraining/Linux_Booting.md

 Boot, and bootstrap. comes from the old saying that "**pull oneself up by one's bootstrap**" Bootstraping is kind of self-starting process which is supposed to proceed without any external input.
+The boot process of computer is paradoxical process,  you must run the program before the computer can start, but the computer will not be able to run the program without starting!

 ## Boot Process

+The boot process can be summerized as below 4 steps

+- BIOS
 - MBR
 - BootLoader
+- Operation System initialization

+ *Time Flow for boot process*

 ![hardware_boot_steps.png](https://github.com/sundaxi/materials/blob/master/pics/linux_compute/hardware_boot_steps.png?raw=true)